davidjnelson/timeline-tech-challenge/README.md

 - configure chrome windows and linux as well as the currently configured chrome osx
 - deploy to continuous integration
 - re run functional tests after deployment
-- make chrome launch for the local functional tests instead of being set to IE and launching firefox
+- make chrome launch for the local functional tests instead of launching firefox
 - make specs not need to end in Spec.js
 - share requirejs paths between test-main and main.js
-- consider switching integration tests to mocha due to better async support and unit tests to mocha for consistency
 - consider adding tests for horizontally centered the two text nodes
 - add media queries and/or javascript to adjust the font sizes as the viewport shrinks and expands, for mobile especially
 - add a test for the mouse cursor to turn into the hand icon when you roll over the action button
 - fix functional test watch - was working before...
 - add integration test for click color changing
-- organize the code into components instead of putting all models in one models directory etc.
-- use more precision for the floating point numbers used during testing
 - write an ajax service to fetch the json instead of inlining it during the build using the requirejs text plugin. in the ajax service, include a loading indicator, error handling with retry, with integration tests for both.
-- consider make getTotalPlaybackTime private.  go through all code and looks for methods which should be private.
-- review all the code, look for ways to clean it up further and simplify it.  short on time so haven't had the chance to do that enough.
-- see if there is redundant code in the click handler and the start playing method.
-I've been doing tdd using "red, green, refactor", but ran out of time before the refactor stage.
-- see if there's an opportunity to split another class out of TimelineModel.  it's getting too big.
-- get the unit and integration tests running in under 200 milliseconds.  use requestAnimationFrame in the tests themselves too, because setInterval is not precise enough there either.
+- get the unit and integration tests running in under 200 milliseconds.
 - figure out why karma, when in watch mode, does not pass the tests 100% of the time.  when run from the browser in the debug view, it works 100% of the time.
 After restarting karma, it fixes it.
 When karma is run in continuous integration mode, where it starts chrome and karma each time it runs the tests, they pass 100% of the time.